fullcalendar/fullcalendar-docs/_posts/2020-04-06-v5-beta-released.md

 - [View the Docs]({{ site.baseurl }}/docs/v5) (they are a work-in-progress)
 - [Get the Code]({{ site.baseurl }}/docs/v5/getting-started)

-The plan is to make the official release in 3-4 weeks, so end of April early May.
+The plan is to make the official release in 4-6 weeks, so early to mid May.
 Until then I will be collecting bug reports, cleaning up and optimizing the code, and going through the "not yet implemented" items listed in the changelog.